chkware/chkware.github.io/docs/quick-start.md

 #### Create a post using bearer *access_token*

 - Create a file called `req-post-create.chk`.
-File name has not special significance.
+File name has no special significance.
 Open `req-post-create.chk` file, and add following:

 ```yaml
 ---